25 Safety Schools to Consider for Your College List

 Many state schools prefer in-state applicants and have high admissions rates, making them a great place to start when looking for safety schools.
 Some state schools even guarantee admission to in-state residents.

-UC schools also offer their own version of guaranteed admission called local guarantee (ELC).
-If you attend a participating public high school, are in the top 9% of your class, and take the required classes in 10th and 11th grade, you can qualify for guaranteed admission to a UC school.
+UC schools also offer their own version of guaranteed admission called the Eligibility in the Local Context (ELC) Program.
+If you attend a participating public high school, are in the top 9% of your class, and take the required courses in 10th and 11th grade, you can qualify for guaranteed admission to a UC school.

-Some state schools, however, can actually be pretty selective, such as the University of Michigan.
-If that’s the case, look for less-selective colleges, like MSU, or regional universities or community colleges.
+Some state schools, however, can be pretty selective, such as the University of Michigan.
+If that’s the case, look for less-selective colleges, like MSU, regional universities, or community colleges.

 Since merit aid isn’t need-based, it can help cover costs for students who don’t qualify for federal financial aid.
-If you have a strong academic profile, with high standardized test scores, GPA, and class rank, you will likely be eligible for some form of merit aid depending on the school.
+If you have a strong academic profile, with high standardized test scores, GPA, and class rank, you’ll likely be eligible for some form of merit aid, depending on the school.

 3. Search for schools on CollegeVine and see your chances of acceptance.